ibmverse/verse-developer/tutorials/1_install.md

 1. Open `src/manifest.json` file in a text editor.

 2. See if the value for the property `matches` contains the URL you will be using for Verse.
 The `*` at the end of a URL means matching 0 or more characters.
+We recommend adding the `*`.

 3. If your Verse URL is already there, skip to the next step [Load unpacked extension](# load-unpacked-extensions).
 Otherwise, append the Verse URL you will be working with into the array as a string.
 Don't forget to add a comma `,` at the end of the preceding URL before adding your own!
 Here is an example:
 ![update manifest.json](img/1_update_manifest.png)

 ### Load unpacked extensions
 1. Open your Google Chrome browser, and type in the address bar: `chrome://extensions`.

-2. Select __Developer mode__, as unpacked extension could only be loaded in __Developer mode__:
+2. Select __Developer mode__, as unpacked extension could only be loaded in __Developer mode__.
 ![Developer mode](img/1_developer_mode.png)

-3. Click the button __Load unpacked extension...__:
+3. Click the button __Load unpacked extension...__.
 ![Load unpacked extension](img/1_load_unpacked_ext.png)

-4. In the pop-up file picker, select the `src` folder, which contains the `manifest.json` file:
+4. In the pop-up file picker, select the `src` folder, which contains the `manifest.json` file.
 ![Select src](img/1_select_src.png)

-5. At this point, you should be able to see the IBM Verse Developer Extension for Google Chrome loaded into your `chrome://extensions` page:
+5. At this point, you should be able to see the IBM Verse Developer Extension for Google Chrome loaded into your `chrome://extensions` page.
 ![Extension loaded](img/1_extension_loaded.png)

 If you received an error related to `Failed to load extension from: ...
 Manifest file is missing or unreadable`, make sure you are loading the extension from the `src` folder, not its parent folder!